sunnysidesounds/matilda_cupcake_financials/README.md

 What's the best way to do that?
 Planning.

 Not that procrastination planning where you think about stuff and dream about how awesome it'll be.
 Real planning, where we make commitments and stuff.
 Let's dive in.

+### What

 The first step is to decide what.
 Remember how I said we weren't going to dream about this finished product?
 I lied.
 Take a second and think about your perfect vision of this project.

 Now cut it in half.
 Take about half of the things in that vision, and just decide now not to do them.
 The reality is that in software, things always take longer than we anticipate.
 We almost always have to skip features at the end that we planned for, so why not do it in advance?
 We can always add them back in if we have time.

 This also includes spending time on stuff you don't know.
 Research is an important part of development, and it's OK to spend time on it.

+### When
 The second step is to decide when.
 Think about the week ahead.
 If you use a calendar or a planner, get that in front of you.

 When is weekly project time?
 I sometimes catch myself thinking that something will happen "sometime this week".
 I've looked around, and I haven't found a calendar that has a box with that label.